Subscribe

 Project description

 The client wanted to build a full-length wall fitness mirror that would assist users with their workout routine.
 It could monitor user form during exercise, count the reps, and more.
-This system was supposed to include software that allows trainers to create and upload videos, and users to record and manage their workouts.
+This system was supposed to include software that allows trainers to create and upload videos and users to record and manage their workouts.

 What we did to ensure the scalability of the software

-• We opted for microservices architecture
+• Opted for microservices architecture

 • Implemented horizontal scalability for load distribution.
 A new node was added whenever there was too much load on the existing ones.
 So, whenever CPU usage was exceeding 90% of its capacity and staying there for a specified period of time, a new node would be added to ease the load.

-• We had to deploy relational databases — i.e., SQL and PostgreSQL — for architectural reasons.
+• Deployed relational databases—i.e., SQL and PostgreSQL—for architectural reasons.
 Even though relational databases are harder to scale, there are still several options.
 In the beginning, as the user base was still relatively small, we opted for vertical scaling.
-If the audience grew larger, we were planning on deploying the master-slave approach — distributing the data across several databases.
+If the audience grew larger, we were planning on deploying the master-slave approach—distributing the data across several databases.

-• Used RestAPI for asynchronous request processing between the workout app and the server
+• Used REST API for asynchronous request processing between the workout app and the server

 In another example, the system asynchronously performs smart trimming on user videos to remove any parts where the user was inactive.